Berengar I of Italy

 Berengar rose to become one of the most influential laymen in the empire of Charles the Fat, and he was elected to replace Charles in Italy after the latter's deposition in November 887.
-His long reign of 36 years saw him opposed by no less than seven other claimants to the Italian throne.
+His long reign of 36 years saw him opposed by no fewer than seven other claimants to the Italian throne.
 His reign is usually characterised as troubled because of the many competitors for the crown and because of the arrival of Magyar raiders in Western Europe.
 His death was followed by an imperial interregnum that lasted 38 years until Otto I was crowned emperor in 962.
+He was also the last member of the Carolingian family through the female line (through his mother Gisela) being the grandson of Emperor Louis the Pious) to rule in Italy.

 Margrave of Friuli, 874–887

 His family was called the Unruochings after his grandfather, Unruoch II.
 Berengar was a son of Eberhard of Friuli and Gisela, daughter of Louis the Pious and his second wife Judith.
 He was thus of Carolingian extraction on his mother's side.
 He was born probably at Cividale.
-Sometime during his margraviate, he married Bertilla, daughter of Suppo II, thus securing an alliance with the powerful Supponid family.
-She would later rule alongside him as a consors, a title specifically denoting her informal power and influence, as opposed to a mere coniunx, wife.
+Sometime during his margraviate, he married Bertila, daughter of Suppo II, thus securing an alliance with the powerful Supponid family.
+She would later rule alongside him as a consors, a title specifically denoting her informal power and influence, as opposed to a mere coniunx, "wife".

 When his older brother Unruoch III died in 874, Berengar succeeded him in the March of Friuli.
 With this he obtained a key position in the Carolingian Empire, as the march bordered the Croats and other Slavs who were a constant threat to the Italian peninsula.
 He was a territorial magnate with lordship over several counties in northeastern Italy.
 He was an important channel for the men of Friuli to get access to the emperor and for the emperor to exercise authority in Friuli.
 He even had a large degree of influence on the church of Friuli.
 In 884–885, Berengar intervened with the emperor on behalf of Haimo, Bishop of Belluno.

 When, in 875, the Emperor Louis II, who was also King of Italy, died, having come to terms with Louis the German whereby the German monarch's eldest son, Carloman, would succeed in Italy, Charles the Bald of West Francia invaded the peninsula and had himself crowned king and emperor.
 Louis the German sent first Charles the Fat, his youngest son, and then Carloman himself, with armies containing Italian magnates led by Berengar, to possess the Italian kingdom.
 This was not successful until the death of Charles the Bald in 877.
 The proximity of Berengar's march to Bavaria, which Carloman already ruled under his father, may explain their cooperation.